 Maintaining a sales team is no simple task, particularly if you respect the value of its position in your business progress.
-On top of meeting target metrics, you’re additionally in charge of taking the best people on the bus, teaching them and supporting team spirit.
-Then how to manage a sales team?
+On top of meeting target metrics, you’re additionally in charge of taking the best people on the bus, teaching them, and supporting team spirit.
+Then how do manage a sales team?

 Why is your sales team not working at its top level?